kefujiwa/Libft/README.md

-# libft
+# Libft

-libft is an extension/remake of the standard library.
+Libft is an extension/remake of the standard library.

 ## Getting Started